220124-JavaReactAzure/code_sharks/standup_notes.md

 Josh Evans - working on Menus, and migrating to Maven

 Darrell Hamilton - Working on hashmap and implementing setting  up the bank assignment

+# Standup Notes 2/3/22
+## Progress update

+Phillip Wentworth - finishing DAOs today.
+Next step is Menus, then Testing, then done!

+Hannah Hospital - brainstorming DAO interface, UI, getting comfortable with SQL, and refining details to fit for user storie

+Austin Ristau - Worked on reading and writing to the database

+Michael Bronzo - Focusing on SQL and setting up DAOs

+Josh Evans - Starting DAO, creating User model

+lslDarrell Hamilton - Implementing setting  up the bank assignment